-ABC analysis - top statement in 2023
+ABC analysis - top explanation in 2024

-What is ABC analysis?
+What is the ABC analysis?

 History of ABC analysis